dirkkelly/dirkkelly/content/collapse/how-can-the-enemy-be-this-friendly.md

 But any time I start reading up on the latest happenings in "the world" I am bombarded with just how horrible, cruel, and desperate the US government has become.

-Today we had Ann Coulter come at Trump hard for signing the $1.3 trillion omnibus spending package, so now everyone wants this Dickhead out?
+Today we had Ann Coulter come at Trump hard for signing the $1.3 trillion omnibus spending package, so did Drudge!?
+So I guess now everyone wants this Dickhead out?

 ![](/uploads/2018/03/24/twitter-coulter-trump-impeach.png)